Safe Withdrawal Rate:

 What is the 4% Rule?

-The rule comes from the Trinity Study (1998), which looked at historical stock/bond portfolios to see how often they would last for 30 years given various withdrawal rates.
+The rule was popularized by historical withdrawal-rate research, including the Trinity Study (1998), which looked at historical stock/bond portfolios to see how often they would last for 15, 20, 25, or 30 years at different withdrawal rates.

-The Conclusion: A portfolio of 50% stocks and 50% bonds survived 95% of the time over 30-year periods when the retiree withdrew 4% of the initial balance, adjusted annually for inflation.
+In the CPI-adjusted table, a portfolio of 50% stocks and 50% bonds survived 95% of the time over overlapping 30-year periods from 1926-1995 when the retiree withdrew 4% of the initial balance, then adjusted the withdrawal amount for inflation or deflation each year.

 4% balances safety and spending power

+X-axis: years of retirement.
+Y-axis: portfolio value (% of initial balance; starting balance = 100).
 A 5% withdrawal rate risks depleting your portfolio within 30 years, while 3% leaves a large surplus.
-The 4% rule is widely considered the safe "sweet spot."

 While 4% worked historically, many experts argue it might be too aggressive for early retirees today.
 Why?

-- Longer Horizons: The Trinity Study looked at 30 years.
+- Longer Horizons: The Trinity Study tested payout periods up to 30 years.
 If you retire at 35, you might need your money to last 50 or 60 years.

 - Valuations: When stock market valuations (CAPE ratios) are high, future returns tend to be lower.